-Italian-American businessman, studio owner, and recording engineer Cosimo Matassa is one of the seminal figures of popular recorded music.
+Italian American businessman, studio owner, and recording engineer Cosimo Matassa was one of the seminal figures of popular recorded music.

 J&M Recording Service

 Besides his grocery business, John Matassa and his partner Joe Mancuso ran J&M Amusement Services, placing jukeboxes in bars and restaurants on commission.
 Cosimo began selling used records from the jukeboxes, and soon customers started asking about new releases as well.
 Noticing the demand for records and the lack of places to buy them in New Orleans, he and Mancuso opened the J&M Music Shop at 838 North Rampart Street, on the corner of Rampart and Dumaine Streets.
 The records quickly outperformed other parts of the J&M enterprise.
 Matassa also noted a dearth of places in the city to make records, so he installed recording equipment in the back of the store in 1946, at first making amateur recordings of personal messages, band demos, high school glee club performances, and the like.